 Tell me about your childhood... notes from my own experiences of finding, frequenting and getting funding for therapy in New Zealand.

-Perceived stigma is, sadly, probably still a big one for the latter.
-I had this block seriously myself, after growing up in a family where mental illness was ever present but simultaneously cloaked in unspoken shame.
-This is partly why I'm now loud & proud re therapy - my own experience is that even the high-functioning-but-stuck can get such a lot from better understanding ourselves.
+Perceived stigma is, sadly I suspect, still a big reason why many people who could benefit hugely from therapy or counselling don't pursue it.
+I had this block myself, after growing up in a family where mental illness had been ever present but cloaked simultaneously in unspoken shame.
+This is partly why I'm now loud & proud re therapy - my own experience is that even the high-functioning-but-stuck or under realised can get such a lot from better understanding ourselves.
 Remembering that, as we create positive change inside of us, we're also transforming our environment and the impact we have on it for the better too.

 There is finding that right person for you when you decide that talking to someone might be a good idea.
 Then perhaps the question of how will you pay for it ...and if you can't afford it, can you get funding for therapy in New Zealand?

 The following is some of what I learned along the way in case it is helpful in any way.